HypothesisWorks/hypothesis/guides/review.rst

 3. If an API is deprecated, the deprecation warning must make it clear how the user should modify their code to adapt to this change ( possibly by referring to documentation).
+   If the required code change could be automated, the deprecation should have either `a codemod to fix it <https://github.com/HypothesisWorks/hypothesis/issues/2705>`__ or a tracking issue to write one (see "asking for more work" below).
 4. If it is likely that we will want to make backwards incompatible changes to an API later, to whatever extent possible these should be made immediately when it is introduced instead.